 I have been running a Vacation Rental business full time in Kuala Lumpur coming to 5 years.
-It all started with renting out my own studio to tourists.
+It all started with renting out my studio apartment to tourists.
 The demand was good.
-Over time, I expended all the way up to 9 units plus an office.
+Over time, I expended up to 9 units plus a home-office.

-In this article, I will explain to you what is a Vacation Rental, how to run one and at the end of this article, you can make a sound decision if this is the right business for you.
+In this article, I will explain to you what is a Vacation Rental, how to run one.
+At the end of this article, you can make a sound decision if this is the right business for you.

 Let’s start with the question, what is Vacation Rental Business anyway?

-Traditionally, I would associate the term ‘vacation rental’ to a nice bungalow or villa being rented out over the weekends with a group of friends or a couple on their honeymoon.
+Traditionally, I would associate the term ‘vacation rental’ to a charming bungalow or villa being rented out over the weekends with a group of friends or a couple on their honeymoon.

-But now with the popularity of Airbnb, Vacation Rentals are not just limited to nice villas.
-A regular home, an apartment, studio or even a spare room can be listed as a ‘vacation rental’.
+But now, with the popularity of Airbnb, Vacation Rentals are not just limited to lovely villas.
+A regular home, an apartment, studio, or even a spare room can be listed as a ‘vacation rental.’

-With Airbnb’s success, other OTA’s (Online Travel a Agencies) are also branching out to cater to this new sharing economy.
+With Airbnb’s success, other Online Travel Agencies (OTA’s) are also branching out to cater to this new sharing economy.

-Agoda introduces ‘Agoda Homes’, Booking.com & Traveloka introduces ‘Apartments’, and Expedia introduces Vacation Rentals.
-All these divisions did not exist prior to the popularity of Airbnb,
+Agoda introduces ‘Agoda Homes,’ Booking.com & Traveloka introduces ‘Apartments,’ and Expedia introduces Vacation Rentals.
+All these divisions did not exist before Airbnb,

 The other end of this double-edged sword of worldwide exposure is that it could also be your worst enemy.
 If your guest did not have a pleasurable experience with you and leaves a nasty review online, this will discourage other new people from booking with you.
 Prolong consistent negative reviews will almost certainly confirm the demise of your business.